MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/azure-products.md

     - Kubernetes containers have been deployed across multiple hybrid and multicloud environments.
     - Management of those diverse containers require centralization of operations, governance, security, and other unified operations principles regardless of environment.

-### Azure Application Services on Kubernetes with Arc (AKA Lima)
+### Azure Application Services on Kubernetes with Arc

 Azure Application Services on Kubernetes with Arc creates consistency across development and operations.

-- **Developers** can best accelerate development using the Azure-native application platform & runtime defined by Microsoft Azure as their application platform.
+- **Developers** can best accelerate development using the Azure-native application platform and runtime defined by Microsoft Azure as their application platform.
 - **Operations teams** require flexibility:
-    - Azure Arc components allow for consistent cloud operations across environments
+    - Azure Arc components allow for consistent cloud operations across environments.
-    - Kubernetes foundation allow for customizable or standardized container host operations at the host and workload levels
+    - Kubernetes foundation allows for customizable or standardized container host operations at the host and workload levels.
-    - The application platform overlay ensures a consistent runtime for applications that can run on Kubernetes hosts in private cloud or edge AND AKS in Azure
+    - The application platform overlay ensures a consistent runtime for applications that can run on Kubernetes hosts in a private cloud or edge and AKS in Azure.

 ## Next step: Integrate modern app platforms into your cloud adoption journey